-AP/HIST 1015 6.0 MICHAELANGELO'S ROME, PEPYS'S LONDON
+MICHAELANGELO'S ROME, PEPYS'S LONDON

 This course traces two great cities in brilliant eras.
 It explores family, love, sex, friendship, clientage, the politics of both state and private life, religion, magic, ethics, taste, art and budding science.
-It also teaches observation, argument, and research techniques.
-Course credit exclusions: None.
+It also teaches observation, argument, and research techniques

-AP/HIST 3775 3.0 (F) HISTORY OF HONG KONG
+AP/HIST 3775 3.0 (W) HISTORY OF HONG KONG

-The economic, political, social and cultural development of the city state of Hong Kong and its environs, within the context of Chinese and British imperial history, from its 19th-century foundations to the present.
+This course explores the economic, political, social and cultural development of the city state of Hong Kong and its environs, within the context of Chinese and British imperial history, from its 19th-century foundations to the present.